dream-num/Luckysheet/docs/guide/sheet.md

 ### order
 - type：Number
 - default：0
-- usage： The index of the worksheets is starting from 0. it will increase when a worksheet is added.
+- usage：The subscript of the worksheet represents the order in which the worksheet is displayed in the sheet bar at the bottom.
+It will increase when a worksheet is added, starting from 0

 ------------
 ### hide